gaelforget/ECCOv4_flt_offline/README.md

 # ECCOv4_flt_offline

-**Content:** This repo provides tools to use `MITgcm/pkg/flt/` and/or `MITgcm/pkg/offline/` with global grids that often rely on `pkg/exch2/` and `ECCOv4 in particular`.
+**Content:** This repo provides tools to use `MITgcm/pkg/flt/` and/or `MITgcm/pkg/offline/` with global grids that often rely on `pkg/exch2/` and `ECCOv4` in particular (Forget et al 2015).
 This `README.md` provides user directions plus bits of documentation.
 All contents should be regarded as work in progress.
+This setup served as the basis for `Rousselet et al 2020` and subsequent studies.

+- Campin, et al, MITgcm/MITgcm: mid 2020 version (Version checkpoint67s).
+Zenodo. <http://doi.org/10.5281/zenodo.3967889>
+- Forget, et al., ECCO version 4: an integrated framework for non-linear inverse modeling and global ocean state estimation.
+Geosci.
+Model.
+Dev.
+8, 3071–3104 (2015) <https://doi.org/10.5194/gmd-8-3071-2015>
-This setup served as the basis for L. Rousselet, P. Cessi, G. Forget, Routes of the upper branch of the Atlantic Meridional Overturning Circulation according to an ocean state estimate.
+- Rousselet, Cessi, Forget, Routes of the upper branch of the Atlantic Meridional Overturning Circulation according to an ocean state estimate.
 Geophys.
 Res.
 Lett.
-47, e2020GL089137 (2020), and subsequent studies.
+47, (2020) <https://doi.org/10.1029/2020GL089137>

 **Author:** `gforget@mit.edu`